 Provide a bibliography of any references cited in the Research Plan.
 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Make sure that only bibliographic citations are included.
 Be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.
 Note the location of this information is slightly different in the SF424 R&R and the PHS398.
 Please read the application instructions carefully for whichever application you are using.

-If you are planning to use live vertebrate animals in the project, you must adhere to the requirements in the Public Health Service (PHS) Policy : HTML Version and PDF Version.
-The PHS Policy is summarized in the brochure What Investigators Need to Know About the Use of Animals.
+If you are planning to use live vertebrate animals in the project, you must adhere to the requirements in the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (Policy): HTML Version and PDF Version.
+For an overview of what is required in your application and detailed instructions, see the Vertebrate Animals Section webpage.
 Additional information can be found at: